-Revised in 2019, a tax on the selling price of a home with New York State and New York City components.
-The newly revised state portion is 0.65 percent for commercial transations over \$2 million and 0.65 percent for residential transactions over \$3 million.
+Revised for 2019, a tax on the selling price of a home with New York State and New York City components.
+The newly revised state portion is 0.4 percent for residential transactions below \$3 million and 0.65 percent for transactions over that amount.
 The city piece depends on the cost of the apartment: 1 percent for apartments \$500,000 or less, 1.425 percent for apartments over that amount.